-- 1) Date of request - 2) Name of student and student's case number - 3) What is proposed expenditure?
-Amount being requested? - 4) Student's program of study?
-How long has student been in your program? - 5) Number of times student has been assisted by program thus far - 6) Student's attendance and progress in program thus far - 7) Have flex funds been requested from DHS?
+- Under \$100: No notification or action is necessary.
+Please document in house. - \$100 Under \$250: Send notification of expenditure to state staff and include completed form below.
+No approval is needed. - \$250+: Email OKDHS and ODCTE state staff for approval and include completed form below.
+Please allow up to 5 business days for response from state staff. - 1) Date of request - 2) Name of student and student's case number - 3) What is expenditure?
+Amount being requested?
+(Attach verification) - 4) Student's program of study / length of time in program - 5) Number of times student has been assisted by program thus far (list date, reason, and amount) - 6) Student's attendance and progress in program thus far - 7) Have flex funds been requested from DHS?
 When and how much?
 (Not required for legal fees or fines.
-Must have prior to dental services beginning) - 8) Has student made arrangements or attempted to resolve issue? - 9) Other pertinent information
+Definitely need prior to dental services beginning.) - 8) Has student made arrangements or attempted to resolve issue? - 9) Other pertinent information

-\\Please see appendix for the form\\
+\See appendix for form

-Allowable FY19 Expenditures
+Allowable FY20 Expenditures